zuazo/chef-encrypted-attributes/README.md

 ## Usage in Recipes

+Before reading all the documentation below, we recommend you take a look at the [`encrypted_attributes` cookbook's helper libraries](https://github.com/onddo/encrypted_attributes-cookbook#helper-libraries).
+Those libraries are easier to use than the underlying API and cover the most common use cases.

 ### Installing and Including the Gem

 You need to install and include the `chef-encrypted-attributes` gem before using encrypted attributes inside a cookbook.